adityatripathy0000/SpectrumInternship/README.md

 In this project, I have built a **Student Grade Prediction Machine Learning Model** based on the student’s data and previous marks.

-I imported different libraries like
+I imported different libraries like:

     1. numpy,